Impressive Electronic Transport in Be$_2$C Monolayer

-\textbf{First principles calculations:} First principles calculations are performed with the Quantum ESPRESSO software, which is a plane wave based implementation of DFT\cite{QE-2009,QE-2017}.
-The electronic exchange and correlation potential is described by the generalized gradient approximation (GGA) as parametrized by Perdew, Burke and Ernzerhof (PBE)\cite{pbe}.
-We have used the norm-conserving Trouiller-Martins pseudopotentials to describe the electron-ion interactions for all the calculations\cite{ncpp}.
-These pseudopotentials have been generated using 2s$^2$ 2p$^0$ 3d$^0$ 4f$^0$ and 2s$^2$ 2p$^2$ 3d$^0$ 4f$^0$ valence configurations for Be and C respectively.
-The wave functions are expanded in a plane wave basis, the size of which is defined by the kinetic energy cut-off of 85 Ry.
-To sample the Brillouin zone (BZ), we have chosen a Monkhorst-Pack (11$\times$11$\times$1) k-mesh for the monolayer\cite{kpts}.
-We have included semi-empirical van der Waals (vdW) corrections in all the calculations as proposed by Grimme\cite{vdw}.
-For better estimate of band dispersion, we have performed hybrid calculations using the singularity free Gaussian-attenuating Perdew-Burke-Ernzerhof (Gau-PBE) hybrid functionals\cite{gau}.
-The matrix elements of the Fock operator is evaluated with a (5$\times$5$\times$1) q-mesh for the ML.
-We have used a vacuum of length L, 15 {\AA}, to eliminate the periodic image interactions present along z-axis.
+First-principles calculations are performed with the Quantum ESPRESSO software, which is a plane-wave based implementation of density functional theory (DFT)\cite{QE-2009,QE-2017}.
+The electronic exchange-correlation potential is described by the generalized gradient approximation (GGA) as parametrized by Perdew, Burke, and Ernzerhof (PBE)\cite{pbe}.
+We have used the norm-conserving Trouiller-Martins pseudopotentials to describe the electron-ion interactions\cite{ncpp}.
+These pseudopotentials have been generated using 2s$^2$ 2p$^0$ 3d$^0$ 4f$^0$ and 2s$^2$ 2p$^2$ 3d$^0$ 4f$^0$ valence configurations for Be and C, respectively.
+The wave functions are expanded in a plane wave basis, defined by the kinetic energy cut-off of 85 Ry.
+Brillouin zone (BZ) integrations are performed using a Monkhorst-Pack $k$-point grid of (11$\times$11$\times$1) for the monolayer\cite{kpts}.
+We have included semi-empirical Grimme-D2 van der Waals (vdW) corrections in all the calculations\cite{vdw}.
+For a better estimate of the bandgap, we have performed hybrid calculations using the singularity free Gaussian-attenuating Perdew-Burke-Ernzerhof (Gau-PBE) functional\cite{gau}.
+The matrix elements of the Fock operator are evaluated with a (5$\times$5$\times$1) $q$-grid for the ML.
+We have used a vacuum of length L, 15 {\ AA}, to eliminate the spurious interactions due to periodic images present along the z-axis.